gamerhubio/Marketplace-Pro/README.md

 We would like to thank the following individuals and organizations for their contributions to GamerHub:

-- OpenAI for their language model used in the development of GamerHub.
+- GamerHub Engineering Manager Caleb Lucas for his support and encouragement
 - Our dedicated community of gamers and developers for their valuable feedback and support.

 ## Support

-For any inquiries or assistance, please contact our support team at support@gamerhub.com or visit our [website](https://www.gamerhub.com).
+For any inquiries or assistance, please contact our support team at info@gamer-hub.io or visit our [website](https://bnb-hackathon-pro.vercel.app/).

 ## Links